nanopack-buffer/nanoc/README.md

 # nanoc

-nanoc is a compiler for NanoPack that compiles NanoPack schemas to code that enables portable data serialization/deserialization in NanoPack.
+nanoc is a codegen tool for NanoPack that turns NanoPack schemas to code that enables portable data serialization/deserialization in NanoPack.

 ## Requirements